OpenSourceBrain/VogelsSprekelerEtAl2011/README.md

 See http://www.opensourcebrain.org/projects/vogelsetal2011 for more details.

 PS : Users can recieve importing issues from pyNN.utility in the python files , when working on a Virtual Machine .
-For similar issues on a standard platfrom , please see : https://ncoghlan_devs-python-notes.readthedocs.org/en/latest/python_concepts/import_traps.html